 The amount you or your tenant pays depends on which band your property is in and the number of residents who are in that property.

-Council tax bills are sent out every March.
-Every domestic property is sent a bill.
-It is sent to the person who is known as the liable person.
+Council tax bills are sent out every March to every domestic property.
+The bills are sent to the person who is known as the liable person.

 - houses in multiple occupation